 These are certainly interesting times.
 And so in keeping with interesting, the Outreach Committee invites you to join us for this year's WALK-A-THON and our special St. Paul's 180th Anniversary Weekend Concert.

-The Walk-a-thon - together or on your own - began yesterday, Saturday, September 25, and Covid-style will run through Thanksgiving Sunday.
+The Walk-a-thon - together or on your own - began on Saturday, September 25, and Covid-style will run through Thanksgiving Sunday.
 The Pledge sheet is available online or at the office.
 We hope that you will reach out to your friends and family for sponsorships.
 Individual walkers are asked to walk a 6 kilometre route on your own.
 All forms should be returned to St. Paul's by Thanksgiving Sunday, October 10.

 Secondly, mark your calendar now for a special 180th Anniversary weekend concert - online and in-person - on Saturday, November 20, at 7.00 p.m..
 All donations received go to Outreach.

 Due to renovations, access to the roundabout and the wheelchair-designated parking in front of the church is limited right now.
 Please plan your arrival accordingly.